-Are you looking for a quick writing idea to try out with your class?
+Are you looking for a great writing idea to try out with your class?

 This idea has lots of potential and your children will love it.
 We will start by explaining just what a lantern poem is and then look at some ideas you might want to try out with your class.